Ceechynaa: Life and career

 Chelsea Odosamamwen Ode was born on 29 December 2003 in South London to Nigerian parents.
 She first began writing music at age 14 after attending a studio session with friends, where she was encouraged by the producer to pursue music.
 At age 15, she gave a speech on beauty standards, during which she took off her false eyelashes and wig to show the "real" her.
 Videos of the speech later went viral online.
-Prior to starting her rap career, she was a waitress and, shortly after turning 18, a sex worker under the name Chyna's Milkies.
-She also attended university until dropping out to focus on her music career.
+Prior to starting her rap career, she was a waitress and worked in retail.
+She also attended college where studying a media makeup course before choosing to focus on her music career.

-Ode independently released her debut single as Ceechynaa, "Legal Baby", in 2022.
+Chelsea independently released her debut single as Ceechynaa, "Legal Baby", in 2022.
 Her follow-up single, "Last Laugh", was released in July 2023 and went viral online, including on TikTok.
 The associated music video for "Last Laugh" featured her walking through Leicester Square and brought the song to further popularity, while a remix of the song featuring NLE Choppa was released in January the following year.
 She also performed with Tion Wayne at Reading Festival and appeared on the cover of Dazed in 2023.
 She took a break from music the following year until releasing the single "Peggy" in December 2024.
 It became her first entry on the UK Singles Chart, debuting at number 79, while a verse from the song became popular online.
 As of 2024, she is based in Essex.
 Following the track's release, she was interviewed for Vogue; shortly afterward, she left the industry to focus on honing her industry expertise.
 She was listed on Billboards 2025 British & Irish Artists to Watch listicle.